 How To Roast Broccoli

-- Toss to evenly coat broccoli and then spread evenly out on baking sheet.
-Be sure to spread out evenly giving the broccoli room to roast.
-If pan is crowded the broccoli will only steam and not get caramelized.
+- Spread in an even layer: Spread the seasoned broccoli evenly out onto the baking sheet.
+You want to be sure to spread it out evenly giving the broccoli room to roast.
+If the pan is crowded the broccoli will only steam and not get caramelized.

-- Once broccoli florets have browned, and stalks are tender, remove from oven.
+- Roast: Place the seasoned broccoli into the oven and roast, turning halfway through the baking time.
+Once broccoli florets have become slightly browned and the stalks are tender, remove the broccoli from the oven.

 More Vegetable Side Dishes